 In her speech, Editor-in-Chief of the newspaper Pham Thi Thanh Huyen said that Vietnam's current legal regulations on participation in peacekeeping operations have some limitations and need to be supplemented, updated and adjusted to suit changes in the world and practical needs of peacekeeping missions.

 She pointed out challenges in human resources as an important issue.
-According to her, long-term participation and sustainability in peacekeeping operations require huge investment in human resources, funding, and other resources.
+According to her, long-term and stable participation in peacekeeping operations requires huge investment in human resources, funding, and other resources.
 Ensuring the rights, welfare and safety of troops participating in peacekeeping operations must be considered as well.

 leftcenterrightdel